Mallacoota: Post fires

 Despite the immediate threat passing, the fires continued to burn in and around the town.
 In the late afternoon of 31 December people started to leave their shelters and return to their houses.
-Many areas of the town were cut off from direct access due to active fires, including Mirrabooka Avenue and Lakeside Drive.
+Many areas of the town were cut off from direct access due to active fires, including Mirrabooka Road and Lakeside Drive.
 In the early hours of the morning of 1 January thick smoke engulfed the town resulting in a panicked community seeking medical assistance and evacuation.
 This resulted in over 200 medical presentations to the Medical Centre in a single day and stores of Ventolin inhalers being depleted with the local pharmacy supplies being exhausted before the arrival of the fires.

 The CFA strike teams (personnel only) were extracted by air around mid-day on 1 January as fresh replacements could safely be deployed at “shift-change”.

 Evacuation

 On 2 January the Royal Australian Navy arrived in Mallacoota bringing a small supply of essential medical supplies and 8000 litres of diesel fuel.
 On 3 January it commenced the large civil evacuation due to hundreds of kilometres of the damaged road preventing access to Mallacoota and surrounding towns.
 Nearly 1000 people and pets were evacuated on HMAS Choules with a 20-hour trip to Hastings.
 There was far fewer than the initially estimated numbers, with as few as 3,000 people in the region at the time the fires hit.
 A further 450 people were evacuated by the Royal Australian Air Force once visibility allowed for air evacuation.

 On 5 January the fires threatening Mallacoota were feared to have joined up with the Batemans Bay fires and were threatening the town of Eden, New South Wales.